Compare Health Insurance Rates

 Private health insurance plans are divided into five categories: Catastrophic, Bronze, Silver, Gold and Platinum.

-If you go to the doctor often or have expensive medical needs, a Gold or Platinum plan is the best option.
+Silver plans are a good place to start when comparing health insurance quotes.
+These plans offer middle-of-the-road coverage and rates.
+If you go to the doctor often or have expensive medical needs, a Gold or Platinum plan is usually the best option.
 The extra coverage usually makes the higher monthly cost worth it.
-If you're young and usually healthy, you will probably be OK with a Bronze plan.
-Just make sure to have the savings to pay for more of your medical bills yourself.
+A Bronze plan makes sense if you're young and mostly healthy.
+Just make sure that you have the savings to pay for more of your medical bills yourself.

-• Catastrophic and Bronze health plans have the cheapest monthly costs.
-But you'll pay for more of your medical costs yourself because the plans have high deductibles and out-of-pocket maximums.
+• Catastrophic and Bronze health plans have the cheapest monthly rates.
+But you'll pay for more if you need medical care because the plans have high deductibles and out-of-pocket maximums.
 Bronze and Catastrophic plans are best for people in good health.
 If you choose a lower-tier plan, you should also have savings to pay for the higher medical costs, just in case.
-Catastrophic plans are not eligible for subsidies, so they may be more expensive than Bronze.
+You may pay more for a Catastrophic plan than a Bronze plan because Catastrophic plans don't qualify for subsidies.

 • Silver tier plans have middle-of-the-road rates and deductibles.
 These plans are best for people or families with average health care needs.
-Plus, if you have a low income, Silver health insurance plans are eligible for cost-sharing reductions so you can pay less in coinsurance, copays and deductibles.
+Plus, if you have a low income, you can get extra discounts called cost-sharing reductions.
+That means you'll pay less in coinsurance, copays and deductibles.

-• Gold and Platinum health insurance plans have the most expensive rates.
+• Gold and Platinum health insurance plans cost the most each month.
 But they also give you the most coverage, so you pay less for health care.
-If you think you'll need expensive medical care, like prescription drugs or a surgery, a Gold or Platinum plan could be good.
+If you think you'll need expensive medical care, like prescription drugs or a surgery, consider a Gold or Platinum plan.
 The lower deductible might save you money overall, even though the plan costs more each month.

 Compare health insurance networks